BCL (Hons) (NFQ Level 8)

 - Family & Child Law

-Clinical Legal Education Centre (CLEC) modules are also available, including Advocacy & Mooting, Alternative Dispute Resolution and Law, Ethics & Legal Practice.
-Throughout the four years of the degree, you’ll participate in a specially designed Law and Social Justice Seminar.
-You may get involved in UCD’s Student Legal Service, which oﬀers legal information clinics to students.
+Throughout the four years of the degree you will have the opportunity to further your understanding of key social justice issues in a stimulating and supportive learning environment.
+You may get involved in UCD’s Student Legal Service, which offers legal information clinics to students.